testablehttpclient/TestableHttpClient/src/TestableHttpClient.NFluent/README.md

 # TestableHttpClient.NFluent

+## Status
+The NFluent extensions for TestableHttpClient are being deprecated and will no longer ship with the next version of the library.

+---

 In integration tests, asserting HttpResponseMessages can be a real challenge, especially since error messages are sometimes not very clear.
 NFluent is known for giving clear error messages.
 `TestableHttpClient.NFluent` is designed to make it easier to check `HttpResponseMessage`s and `TestableHttpClient`s and give clear error messages.